 2. Visit the Megalithic Temples.

 The Megalithic Temples, including Ħaġar Qim and Mnajdra, are some of the oldest free-standing structures in the world.
-The temples date back to approximately 3600 to 3200 BC – remnants of ancient civilisations gone by.

-Hagar Qim, perched on a hilltop on the southern edge of the island, provides panoramic views of the sea and the islet of Filfla.
 Just a short walk away, the Mnajdra site is set in a rugged landscape.
 Both sites are UNESCO World Heritage Sites and represent a significant achievement in prehistoric architecture.

 Hagar Qim contains elaborate structures, built from massive limestone blocks, including altars, carved stones, and oracular chambers.
 It is thought these were used for both ceremonial and astronomical purposes.

-3. Relax on the Beaches.
+3. Relax on the beaches.

 If you’re planning to soak up some sun, Malta’s beautiful coastlines offer some of the clearest waters and finest sandy beaches in the Mediterranean.